 Does Adderall Expire?

-First, the concept of drug expiration dates goes back to the late 1970s, when a law was passed requiring drug manufacturers to add an expiration date on products.
-The marked expiration indicates the date at which the maker of the drug guarantees the drug is fully safe and potent.
+The concept of drug expiration dates goes back to the late 1970s when a law was passed requiring drug manufacturers to add an expiration date on products.
+The marked expiration indicates the date at which the maker of the drug guarantees the drug is fully safe and still works.

 However, while it is a regulatory issue, a study conducted by the Food and Drug Administration under the request of the military found that when looking at a massive stockpile of drugs that were about to be thrown out, more than 90% were good even 15 years after the listed expiration date.
 This looked at more than 100 types of drugs, both prescription and over-the-counter.